Adopted: August 31, 2009

 VIII.
 Course Outline / Academic Calendar

 Create a schedule that outlines the dates in which topics and readings will be discussed and when assessments will take place.
-Keeping a degree of flexibility in the schedule is advantagious, but exam dates should be somewhat fixed.
+Keeping a degree of flexibility in the schedule is advantageous, but exam dates should be somewhat fixed.

 Further syllabus resources available through the UofSC CTE.